+'''

-''' barcodeplot(statistics, index = NULL, index2 = NULL, gene.weights = NULL, weights.label = "Weight", labels = c("Down","Up"), quantiles = c(-1,1)sqrt(2), col.bars = NULL, alpha = 0.4, worm = TRUE, span.worm = 0.45, xlab = "Statistic", ...) '''
+barcodeplot(statistics, index = NULL, index2 = NULL, gene.weights = NULL, weights.label = "Weight", labels = c("Down","Up"), quantiles = c(-1,1)sqrt(2), col.bars = NULL, alpha = 0.4, worm = TRUE, span.worm = 0.45, xlab = "Statistic", ...)

-32 barcodeplot

-gene.weights numeric vector giving directional weights for the genes in the (first) set.
+'''

+~ •• statistics numeric vector giving the values of statistics to rank genes by. index index vector for the gene set.
+This can be a vector of indices, or a logical vector of the same length as statistics or, in general, any vector such that statistic[index] gives a subset of the statistic values.
+Can be omitted if gene.weights has same length as statistics, in which case positive values of gene.weights indicate to members of the positive set and negative weights correspond to members of the negative set. index2 optional index vector for a second (negative) gene set.
+If specified, then index and index2 specify positive and negative genes respectively.
+Usually used to distinguish down-regulated genes from up-regulated genes. gene.weights numeric vector giving directional weights for the genes in the (first) set.
 Positive and negative weights correspond to positive and negative genes.
-Ignored if index2 is non-null.

-weights.label label describing the entries in gene.weights.

-labels character vector of labels for low and high statistics.
+Ignored if index2 is non-null. weights.label label describing the entries in gene.weights. labels character vector of labels for low and high statistics.
 First label is associated with low statistics or negative statistics and is displayed at the left end of the plot.
-Second label is associated with high or positive statistics and is displayed at the right end of the plot.

-quantiles numeric vector of length 2, giving cutoff values for statistics considered small or large respectively.
-Used to color the rectangle of the barcodeplot.

-col.bars character vector of colors for the vertical bars of the barcodeplot showing the ranks of the gene set members.
-Defaults to "black" for one set or c("red", "blue")

-for two sets.
+Second label is associated with high or positive statistics and is displayed at the right end of the plot. quantiles numeric vector of length 2, giving cutoff values for statistics considered small or large respectively.
+Used to color the rectangle of the barcodeplot. col.bars character vector of colors for the vertical bars of the barcodeplot showing the ranks of the gene set members.
+Defaults to "black" for one set or $c("red","blue")$ for two sets. alpha transparency for vertical bars.
+When gene.weights are not NULL, values 0 <alpha<1 also="" and="" are="" bars="" bars.="" colors="" density="" distinguish="" for="" from="" gene.weights="NULL.</alpha<1> worm logical, should enrichment worms be plotted? span.worm loess span for enrichment worms.
+Larger spans give smoother worms. xlab x-axis label for statistics. other arguments are passed to plot.

-alpha transparency for vertical bars.
-When gene.weights are not NULL, values 0<alpha<1 give semitransparent colors for the vertical bars inside the rectangle.
-This helps distinguish position bars from the weighted bars and also helps to show the density of the bars when there are many bars.
-Ignored if gene.weights=NULL.

-worm logical, should enrichment worms be plotted?

-span.worm loess span for enrichment worms.
-Larger spans give smoother worms.

-xlab x-axis label for statistics.

-... other arguments are passed to plot.